 - You get an individual plan to stop gambling and kick addiction’s ass.

 - You can chat and make new friends in our community.

 - You can share your stories and read other people’s stories.

 - You’ll get tips on talking to and communicating with people around you.

 We’ll challenge you to challenge yourself.

 And we’ll do everything we can to support you on your journey!

 Before we present the next powerful tool, we’d like to go back to the initial assertion: what if gambling addiction is not an illness?

 We don’t want to create any victims because you are not a victim!
 You alone have the deciding power over yourself and your actions.
 It means you can do something about your situation.

 Gambling addiction is not a sickness, but like the rehabilitation of a broken leg, you should avoid leaning on it until it’s healed.
 In your case, it means you need to stay away from gambling.
 While you recuperate, you can lean on the QuitGamble.com community.
-We’ll do our best to support you – for as long as it takes for you to heal properly.
+We’ll do our best to support you – for as long as you can heal properly.

 Congratulations!
 You have just taken the first step on a life journey where you’re in the driver’s seat!

 The Gambling Addiction Curve

 Let’s focus on gambling problems and gambling addiction.
 Is there such a thing as responsible gambling?
 Our opinion is that it depends on your definition of the word “gamble.”

 If the definition of gambling mainly focuses on entertainment, then the answer is YES.
 Then you can play responsibly.
 When we say “entertainment,” we refer to gambling for fun or for excitement once in a while.